nmhp16/2024-CS151-07-Game_Manager/README.md

   - The game ends if the snake collides with the wall or itself.

 - **Game Controls**:
-  - **Arrow Keys**: Use the arrow keys to control the direction of the snake.
+  - **Arrow Keys**: Use the arrow keys to control the snake's direction.
   - **Pause/Resume**: Press the **Escape** key to pause or resume the game during gameplay.
-  - **Restart**: After the game is over, you can choose to restart and try to beat your high score.
+  - **Restart**: After the game, you can restart and try to beat your high score.

 ### 5. High Scores